Deep Log-Likelihood Ratio Quantization: Introduction

 Quantization with one-bit analog-to-digital converters has been extensively studied, such as in \cite{one_bit_heath}, where the authors present theoretical results regarding the capacity, revealing that the regime of one-bit quantization is benefited by a low operating signal-to-noise ratio (SNR) and increased number of receive antennas.
 In \cite{kurkoski}, the effects of quantizing the output of a binary-input discrete memoryless channel are studied and the optimal quantizer for a given number of levels is derived.

-Prior work in \cite{mutual_inf_llr}, as well as \cite{winkelbauer2015quantization} investigates optimal scalar LLR quantization and designs a quantizer that aims to maximize mutual information, while in \cite{vq_llr_mi} the authors design a vector quantizer with the same objective and investigate its performance in a Turbo-coded, hybrid automatic repeat request (HARQ) scenario, demonstrating that an equivalent precision of three bits per value is sufficient to retain most of the performance.
+The work in \cite{mutual_inf_llr} investigates optimal scalar LLR quantization and designs a quantizater that aims to maximize mutual information, while in \cite{vq_llr_mi} the authors design a vector quantizer with the same objective and investigate its performance in a Turbo-coded, hybrid automatic repeat request (HARQ) scenario, demonstrating that an equivalent precision of three bits per value is sufficient to retain most of the performance.

-The recent years have seen a resurgence of deep neural networks (DNNs) as universal function approximators \cite{universal_nn_approx}, as well as a very rapidly increasing interest in using deep learning to solve problems in communication systems \cite{survey_dl_comm}.
+On the deep learning side, the past years have seen a resurgence of deep neural networks (DNN) as \textit{universal function approximators} \cite{universal_nn_approx}, as well as a very rapidly increasing interest in using deep learning to solve problems in communication systems \cite{survey_dl_comm}.
 One particularly appealing architecture for communication problems is the \textit{deep autoencoder} \cite{ae_basic}.
-Broadly speaking, an autoencoder aims to approximate the function $f(\mathbf{x}) = \mathbf{x}$ under certain structural constraints placed on its latent representation.
+Broadly speaking, an autoencoder aims to approximate the function $f(x) = x$ under certain structural constraints placed on its \textit{latent representation}.
 Typically, these constraints can be related either to the dimension of the latent space or to the signal structure itself.

 Previous work in \cite{oshea_learning_comm} uses an autoencoder to learn novel, highly nonlinear modulation schemes that offer an implicit coding gain and are robust to channel variations.
 In another example, the authors of \cite{ae_ofdm} propose an OFDM-autoencoder structure that performs a pair of time/frequency transforms in the latent domain to impose structure on it similar to that of an OFDM signal.
 Using autoencoders for compression has been extensively studied in computer vision, where they are used for lossy compression of images \cite{ae_img_compression}, with results showing that they are competitive with state-of-the-art JPEG compression, as well as being used for image denoising.